Saint-Joseph-des-Carmes: History

-French Revolution - the September Massacres
+French Revolution – the September Massacres

-Pierre-Louis de La Rochefoucauld-Bayers, bishop of Saintes, one of the three murdered prelates.
-Window signed by Gustave Pierre Dagrant in the Basilique Saint-Eutrope de Saintes, Charente-Maritime.

-In 1789, after the outbreak of the French Revolution, the new revolutionary National Assembly voted to nationalise all the property of the church and clergy.
-The Civil Constitution of the Clergy was adopted on 12 July 1790, setting up a new system for electing priests and bishops and allowing a death sentence against any priests who refused to comply.
-126 of 130 bishops and 100,000 out of 130,000 priests refused to swear to it and so on 27 May 1792 a decree of the Legislative Assembly ordered them to be deported.
-A portion of the priests refused to sign the oath, particularly after it was denounced the Pope.
-These so-called "refractaires" became a target of the new government.
-On 10 August 1792, a mob captured the Tuileries Palace and the King and his family were imprisoned, the "Refractaires" were considered suspects.
-Following August 10, about one thousand "refractaires" were arrested and imprisoned in several sites, including Saint-Joseph-des-Carmes.
+In 1789, after the outbreak of the French Revolution, the new revolutionary National Assembly voted to nationalise the property of the church and clergy.
+The Civil Constitution of the Clergy was adopted on 12 July 1790, setting up a system for electing priests and bishops and imposing punishments, including a possible a death sentence, on priests who refused to swear allegiance to it.
+Some 126 of 130 bishops and 100,000 out of 130,000 priests refused to swear to it, and on 27 May 1792 a decree of the Legislative Assembly ordered them deported.
+Those who refused, called refractaires, became a target of the new government.
+About one thousand of them were arrested and imprisoned in several sites, including Saint-Joseph-des-Carmes.

-On September 2, 1792, rumours reached Paris that a Prussian Army was approaching the city to rescue the King.
-The Revolutionary leader Georges Danton called on the Sans Culottes to put to death anyone who did not take up arms against the Prussians.
-The event known as the September Massacres took place between 2–4 September, taking the lives of some 1400 victims, including 223 priests.
-The largest number of priests, one-hundred fifteen, were killed at Saint-Joseph-des-Carmes.
+On 2 September 1792, rumours reached Paris that a Prussian Army was approaching the city to rescue the king.
+The Revolutionary leader Georges Danton called on the sans culottes to put to death anyone who did not take up arms against the Prussians.
+The event known as the September Massacres ensued, taking the lives of some 1400 victims, including 223 priests, between 2 and 4 September.
+The largest number of priests, 115, were killed at Saint-Joseph-des-Carmes.
 Among the dead where Solomon Leclercq and Jacques Jules Bonnaud.
 They were given a last chance to take the oath to the government, then taken down the stairs to the garden before the crowd of Sans-Culottes, who were armed with axes, pikes and swords.
 Over the course of two hours, one hundred fifteen priests, a layman, and a religious were killed by the mob.